derricw/siggo/README.md

 siggo shells out to `signal-cli`, so if that worries you, don't use it, for now.
 I have lofty goals of eventually replacing this with [libsignal](https://github.com/signalapp/libsignal-protocol-c).

 ### Build

+siggo should build on Linux or MacOS, but it has only been tested on Linux.

 ```
 make build